Plan, document and complete your home retrofits

 - get estimates from local contracting and retrofit service providers and schedule the work

-- plan your design and get the correct permits
+- plan your work and get the correct permits

 - contact your home insurance provider regarding your policy